4 Annotating point plots with a model

 Figure 4.8: A model of SAT scores as a function of both expenditures and participation.
 The model is the same for both (a) and (b), but the horizontal axis and color is reversed from one to the other.

-The two panels in Figure 4.8 tell a consistent story, but with different graphical appearances.
+The two panels in Figure fig-SAT-expend-partic tell a consistent story, but with different graphical appearances.
 For instance, the clear vertical spacing between bands in the left panel indicate that SAT scores are influenced by the participation level, even taking into account expenditures.
 This appears as the downward slope in the bands in the right panel.

 But when we look at expenditures—taking into account participation—we see horizontal bands in the left panel.
 (More precisely, bands that can encompass a horizontal line.)
 This indicates that we cannot confidently claim that expenditures are associated with SAT scores.
 In the right panel, the lack of association between expenditures and SAT scores is signaled by the vertical overlap between the bands.

 Many people are discomfitted to hear that looking at the same data in different ways can lead to different conclusions.
 At this stage in the Lessons that may be true for you as well.
 Even so, should should already have a concrete sense of how we can denote the “different ways of looking at data.”
 In modeling notation, the perspective sat ~ expenditures shows one pattern, while the perspective sat ~ expenditures + participation tells another.
-In Lesson 22 we will see a non-graphical way of looking at models that makes it easier to see the effect of one explanatory variable in the context of others.
-And in Lessons 23 and 26 we will study the methods used in modern statistics to decide which of two possible models—say sat ~ expenditures or sat ~ expenditures + participation—is more appropriate to answer questions of causation.
+In Lesson sec-effect-size we will see a non-graphical way of looking at models that makes it easier to see the effect of one explanatory variable in the context of others.
+And in Lessons sec-DAGs and sec-experiment we will study the methods used in modern statistics to decide which of two possible models—say sat ~ expenditures or sat ~ expenditures + participation—is more appropriate to answer questions of causation.

 Exercises